What is Psychological Therapy?

 A Look at the Different Types of Psychotherapy

 Your counsellor’s theoretical perspective affects how he or she runs their practice.
 For example, counsellors who utilise CBT have a practical approach to treatment.
-They may ask you to take on certain tasks intended to help you foster more effective coping skills or give you reading assignments intended to help you learn more about a topic.
+They may ask you to take on specific tasks to help you foster more effective coping skills or give you reading assignments to help you learn more about a topic.
 Typically, this will include homework assignments.
 This may include gathering additional information, such as recording your reactions to various situations.
 Your counsellor may also ask you to practice new skills.
 For example, if you struggle with a fear of heights, they may ask you to practice climbing a flight of stairs.

 On the other hand, a counsellor who takes a psychoanalytic and humanistic approach to therapy focuses less on talking and more on doing.
-Your sessions may concentrate on discussing your past experiences to help both of you better comprehend the root cause of your current issues.
+Your sessions may concentrate on discussing your past experiences to help you better comprehend the root cause of your current issues.

 Michelle Rockey